 There being no further business before the Boards, the meeting adjourned at 2:25 pm.
+Clerk of the Board Chairman

 COMMISSIONERS RECORD 57 FRANKLIN COUNTY Commissioners' Proceedings for May 27, 2015

 This document is a summarized version of the Board of Commissioners proceedings.
 The minutes are paraphrased, not verbatim.
 Access to an electronic audio recording of the meeting is available upon request.